Killavus/fitting-rectangles/README.md

 is a valid input.
 You can use `<` to easily feed file contents to this script:

 ```
-python main.py -t 5.0 nfdh < test/simple.in
+python main.py -t 5.0 nfdh < test/simple1.in
 ```

-* normal mode, where simulating annealing is used to find the solution:
+* normal mode, where Nelder-Mead is used to find the solution:

 ```
-python main.py nfdh < test/simple.in
+python main.py nfdh < test/simple1.in
 ```

-TODO: modify SA options

 ## Heuristics overview: